 - a) The user that stored a confidential file is identified and authenticated by FIA\AFL.1b, FIA\UAU.2b, FIA\UAU.7b and FIA\UID.2b.
-Thus, only the user that stored the confidential file can access the confidential file (including the management of the confidential file password). - b) It is ensured that a confidential file password meets 5 to 8 numeric characters according to FIA SOS.1b. - c) The capability to modify the TSF defined by FIA\AFL.1b, FIA\UAU.2b, FIA\UAU.7b and FIA\UID.2b, that is Document Filing function, is restricted to the administrator by FMT\MOF.1c. - d) The capability to modify a confidential file password is restricted to the user that stored the confidential file by FMT\MTD.1b. - e) The capability to query or modify the TSF data relating to the effectiveness of protection obtained by using the confidential file function, that is, the values of Disabling of Document Filing and Disabling of Print Jobs Other Than Print Hold Job is restricted to the administrator by FMT MTD.1c.

-- f) The role of the user that stored a confidential file is maintained and the user that stored a confidential file is associated with the role by FMT SMR.1b. - g) Management and operation of confidential passwords are implemented as FMT\SMF.1 requires. - h) The capability to release the lock of confidential files is restricted to the administrator by FIA AFL.1b. - i) According to FCS\COP.1b, confidential file passwords to be written to the HDD is encrypted.
+Thus, only the user that stored the confidential file can access the confidential file (including the management of the confidential file password). - b) It is ensured that a confidential file password meets 5 or more characters according to FIA SOS.1b. - c) The capability to modify the TSF defined by FIA\AFL.1b, FIA\UAU.2b, FIA\UAU.7b and FIA\UID.2b, that is Document Filing function, is restricted to the administrator by FMT\MOF.1c. - d) The capability to modify a confidential file password is restricted to the user that stored the confidential file by FMT MTD.1b. - e) The capability to query or modify the TSF data relating to the effectiveness of protection obtained by using the confidential file function, that is, the values of Disabling of Document Filing and Disabling of Print Jobs Other Than Print Hold Job is restricted to the administrator by FMT MTD.1c. - f) The role of the user that stored a confidential file is maintained and the user that stored a confidential file is associated with the role by FMT SMR.1b. - g) Management and operation of confidential passwords are implemented as FMT SMF.1 requires. - h) According to FCS\COP.1, confidential file passwords to be written to the HDD is encrypted.
 Therefore, even if the HDD is connected to a device which is not the MFD having originally stored the confidential file password into the HDD, the encryption protects the confidential file password from being regenerated.
-Thus, a secondary threat can be prevented of effective deactivation of O.USER caused by regenerating the confidential file password. - j)FCS\CKM.1b generates the unique cryptographic key for each MFD to achieve FCS\COP.1b. - k) FTP\TRP.1 provides the function to protect confidential file passwords over the internal network from being wiretapped.
-Thus, a secondary threat can be prevented of effective deactivation of O.MANAGE caused by wiretapping confidential file passwords. - l) The capability to modify the behaviour of the TSF defined by FTP\TRP.1, that is, Network Protection function is restricted to the administrator by FMT MOF.1c. - m) The capability to query or modify the TSF data relating to FTP\TRP.1, that is, the values of the SSL Settings is restricted to the administrator by FMT MTD.1c. - n) Operation and management can be implemented as FMT SMF.1 requires. - a) is related to the event about the identification and authentication of the user that stored a confidential file. b), d) and g) are related to the event about the modification of confidential file passwords. c), e) and h) are related to the event about the management by the administrator. i) and j) are related to the event of the encryption of confidential file passwords. k), l), m) and n) are related to the event of transmitting a confidential file password over the internal network.
+Thus, a secondary threat can be prevented of the disabling of O.USER caused by regenerating the confidential file password. - i) FCS CKM.1 generates a unique cryptographic key for each MFD to achieve FCS COP.1. - j) FTP\TRP.1 provides the function to protect confidential file passwords over the internal network from being wiretapped.
+Thus, a secondary threat can be prevented of the disabling of O.USER caused by wiretapping confidential file passwords. - k) The capability to modify the behaviour of the TSF defined by FTP\TRP.1, that is, Network Protection function is restricted to the administrator by FMT\MOF.1c. - l) The capability to query or modify the TSF data relating to FTP\TRP.1, that is, the values of the SSL Settings is restricted to the administrator by FMT\MTD.1c. - m) Operation and management can be implemented as FMT SMF.1 requires. - a) is related to the event about the identification and authentication of the user that stored a confidential file. - b), d) and g) are related to the event about the modification of confidential file passwords. c) and e) are related to the event about the management by the administrator. h) and i) are related to the event of the encryption of confidential file passwords. j), k), l) and m) are related to the event of transmitting a confidential file password over the internal network.